*Update 13 April 2022*:

 The Green Paper recognises the vital importance of mathematical education for the supply of future mathematical scientists and for improved mathematical literacy more generally.
 The proposed educational function would build on existing models for coordinating expertise and generating influence in this complex arena, and would ensure a better interface between those involved in mathematics education, industry and research.

-With the support of Professor Andrew Noyes (Chair of the Joint Mathematical Council of the UK), the CMS would now like to consult the mathematical sciences community on the proposals in both of these documents.
+With the support of Professor Andrew Noyes (Chair of the Joint Mathematical Council of the UK), the CMS consulted the mathematical sciences community on the proposals in both of these documents.

 National Academy for Mathematical Sciences Green Paper